-I have yet to eat asparagus in a restaurant that tastes as good as this recipe.
-This is my favorite asparagus recipe EVER and it’s so simple to make!
+I have yet to eat asparagus in a restaurant that tastes as good as my balsamic roasted asparagus recipe.
+This is my favorite asparagus side dish recipe ever and it’s so simple to make.
+All you need is balsamic vinegar, some Italian cheese, and of course fresh asparagus.

-Not only is it extremely easy and fast to make with minimal steps and can be done all in one pan on the stove, but is so flavorful thanks to the balsamic vinegar and sprinkling of Italian cheese at the end that make this a complete home run.
-(I can’t believe I used a sports analogy for this…)
+Not only is it extremely easy and fast to make with minimal steps.
+This side dish can be prepared in one pan and is so flavorful thanks to the balsamic vinegar and sprinkling of Italian cheese on top of the roasted asparagus at the end.

 There is no garlic, no salt, and no pepper.